sameersbn/docker-gitlab/README.md

 ##### `DB_PREPARED_STATEMENTS`

-Whether use database prepared statements.
+Whether to use database prepared statements.
 No defaults.
 But set to `false` if you want to use with [PgBouncer](https://pgbouncer.github.io/)

 ##### `SMTP_ENABLED`